OscarKhaing/cse15l-lab-reports/lab-report-3.md

 This time, even though it does indeed find the files for us, the texts it prints are not so user-friendly, because there're simply too much.
 So, this is the perfect time segue into our next **option** and introduce:

-## Option: `grep -l`
+# Option 2: `grep -l`
 `-l`, '--files-with-matches' essentially prints out only the name of the files, and omit the surrounding texts that grep normally prints.

+## Example 1

 For a side by side comparison, let's try to find the phrase **"Sabbath"** again, this time with both the **recursive** search option and the **list** option.

 ```
 $ grep -lr 'Sabbath' ./